IDRnD/VoxTube/examples/README.md

 ## Dataset downloading

-The following snippets show how to download the VoxTube data using meta **.json** files.
+The following snippets show how to download the VoxTube data using the meta **.json** files.

 ### Pre-requisites